 Emergency contact cards.
 Fill out the blue cards you get asap.
 The cards will come from your teachers.
 Keep these cards updated if your contact information changes during the year.
 Blue cards are kept in the Main Office and the nurse’s office, room 105.

-Annual school lunch form.
-Even though lunch is now free for all, one form must be filled out for every child every year whether or not the child will be eating school lunch, and whether or not your family qualifies for free or reduced price lunch.
+Annual income verification form (replaces school lunch form).
+Even though lunch is now free for all, one form must be filled out for every child every year whether or not the child will be eating school lunch, and whether or not your family is low income.
 This is mandated by the federal government, and the forms must be completed immediately.

 Bus information packet.
 Please read this information packet and download and return the bus registration form and behavior contract to your teacher if you need to register.
 Busing starts on the first day of school for returning families only.
 New families or families that have moved must fill out the bus registration form.
 Each child must review and sign a behavior contract so that we can ensure the safety of your children.

 Note: We strongly suggest that kindergarten families do not use the bus the first two weeks of school.
 It is better to introduce the youngest members of our community after the drivers and older children have settled in.
 Pre-K students may not use the yellow bus – a parent or caregiver must drop pre-K students off and pick them up from the classroom.

 AfterSchool Program.
 Please click here to read more about the BNS AfterSchool program.